JoaquinAmatRodrigo/skforecast/README.md

 If you want to learn more about the installation process, dependencies and optional features, please refer to the [Installation Guide](https://skforecast.org/latest/quick-start/how-to-install.html).

-# What is new in skforecast 0.12?
+# What is new in skforecast 0.13?

 Visit the [release notes](https://github.com/JoaquinAmatRodrigo/skforecast/blob/master/changelog.md) to view all notable changes.

-- [x] Multiseries forecaster (Global Models) can be trained using [series of different lengths and with different exogenous variables](https://skforecast.org/latest/user_guides/multi-series-with-different-length-and-different_exog) per series.
-- [x] [Bayesian hyperparameter search](https://skforecast.org/latest/user_guides/independent-multi-time-series-forecasting#hyperparameter-tuning-and-lags-selection-multi-series) is now available for all multiseries forecasters using `optuna` as the search engine.
-- [x] New functionality to [select features](https://skforecast.org/latest/user_guides/feature-selection) using scikit-learn selectors (`select_features` and `select_features_multiseries`).
-- [x] Added new forecaster `ForecasterRnn` to create forecasting models based on [deep learning](https://skforecast.org/latest/user_guides/forecasting-with-deep-learning-rnn-lstm) (RNN and LSTM).
-- [x] New method to [predict intervals conditioned on the range of the predicted values](https://skforecast.org/latest/user_guides/probabilistic-forecasting#intervals-conditioned-on-predicted-values-binned-residuals).
-This is can help to improve the interval coverage when the residuals are not homoscedastic (`ForecasterAutoreg`).
-- [x] All Recursive Forecasters are now able to [differentiate the time series](https://skforecast.org/latest/faq/time-series-differentiation) before modeling it.
+- [ ] New features.
-- [x] Bug fixes and performance improvements.
+- [ ] Bug fixes and performance improvements.

 # Forecasters